klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 </figure>

 **Step 6.13:** Expand the FBX file in the Assets and find the animation under it.
-Drag the animation from the Assets into the Animator Controller.
+Drag the animation from the Assets into the `Animator Controller`.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Unity3D_10.PNG" style="align:left; width: 60%; height: 60%; border: 15px solid;